 Six-Step Outline

-You can access my six-step outline here to see a condensed version of the teaching and learning goals, teaching questions, assessment technique, classroom practice, results, and conclusions associated with this mentored teaching project.
+You can access my six-step outline here to see a condensed version of the teaching and learning goals, teaching questions, assessment techniques, classroom practice, results, and conclusions associated with this mentored teaching project.

 Summary: